ashikkabeer/chithram/README.md

 npm start
 ```

-5. Open your browser and navigate to `http://localhost:3000` to view Chithram.
+5. Open your browser and navigate to `http://localhost:5173` to view Chithram.

-## Acknowledgements

-- This project was inspired by the user interface and features of Netflix.
-- Special thanks to the developers of ReactJS, TypeScript, and all other libraries and tools used in this project.